ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/long-island/1882-02-06-The-New-York-Times-p8.md

 publocation:  "New York NY"
 pages:  "8"
 source:  "nyhistoricnewspapers.org"
+notes: >-

-notes: Jonas Davis Mills (02 May 1795 to 30 Jan 1882) is Edward H. Mills' father.
+  - Jonas Davis Mills (02 May 1795 to 30 Jan 1882), Edward H. Mills' father.

+  - This corroborates other account of the Mills moving to Hempstead in 1837.

 ---
 LONG ISLAND